Explanation of Symbols

 To adjust charger network settings, open the charger properties panel in Wireless Workbench.
 Click the gear icon to set the IP mode and IP address, view the MAC address, and view firmware version.

 The SBC240 networked charger connects to external control systems such as AMX or Crestron via the Ethernet.
-For a comprehensive list of command strings, visit pubs.shure.com/guide/SBC240.
+For a comprehensive list of command strings, visit the product page at https://www.shure.com.

 Three mounting points on the bottom of the charger fit #6 round or pan head screws.
 Mount to a hard surface using 3 screws that are long enough to secure the charger.
 To mount, orient the charger so that the 2 mounting points are on top as shown.